 Can’t Reduce Rating

 A health risk rating can not be lowered once the life insurance policy has been opened, regardless of what happens to the insured person.
-The risk that health will decrease for some of it’s policy holders is assumed by life insurance companies, and this is priced into the ratings at issue.
-Because a health rating is locked in at time of issue, it is important for people to obtain life insurance early in life when they are healthiest, and the rating will be the highest.
+The risk that health will decrease for some of its policyholders is assumed by life insurance companies, and this is priced into the ratings at issue.
+Because a health rating is locked in at the time of issue, it is important for people to obtain life insurance early in life when they are healthiest.

 To compare for yourself simply enter your zip code in our quote comparison form.
 Even if you do not know your exact health rating you can obtain an estimate, and even compare different health ratings between insurance providers.